-Now that you’re about halfway through college, here’s one piece of advice you should always remember.
+Now that you’re about halfway through our College of Forex, here’s one piece of advice you should always remember.

 Be your own trader.